 Prices shown in table are an average for non-smoking office workers and should only be taken as a rough guide.

-- As little as $2.83 per week.
-That’s how much it costs to get life insurance for 30 year old male.
+- Less than $5 per week.
+That’s how much it costs to get life insurance for 30 year old male or female.

 - Life insurance is cheaper for females.